Don't you love managing your email list instead of your business?

 I never stopped seeking new ideas, strategies, and successful mentors to learn from.

-In my years as a Copywriter and a Sales Manager, I became very familiar with ESPs (Email Service Providers) like Klaviyo, AWeber, and Convertkit.
+In my time as a Copywriter and a Sales Manager, I became very familiar with ESPs (Email Service Providers) like Klaviyo, AWeber, and Convertkit.

 Or worse yet, they never bother building an email list, at all.